-'Future of the presidency' at stake as Trump impeachment hearings kick off
+Trump prioritised Biden investigation over Ukraine aid, witness tells impeachment probe

 “And if President Trump did either, whether such an abuse of his power is compatible with the office of the presidency?”
 Schiff asked.

 The focus of the inquiry is on the July 25 telephone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open a corruption investigation into Biden and his son Hunter Biden and into a discredited theory that Ukraine, not Russia, meddled in the 2016 U.S. election.
-Hunter Biden had worked for a Ukrainian energy company called Burisma.
+Hunter Biden had been a board member for a Ukrainian energy company called Burisma.

 Democrats are looking into whether Trump abused his power by withholding $391 million in security aid to Ukraine - a vulnerable U.S. ally facing Russian aggression - as leverage to pressure Kiev into conducting investigations politically beneficial to Trump.
 The money - approved by the U.S. Congress to help Ukraine combat Russia-backed separatists in the eastern part of the country - was later provided to Ukraine.